-XSS, SQL injection, XMLrpc - the descriptions of WordPress security updates are full of cryptic abbreviations.
+XSS, SQL-Injection, XMLrpc - the descriptions of WordPress security updates are full of cryptic abbreviations.
 Even if it's clear that the updates are necessary, it's still nice to know what's actually behind the jumble of letters.
-After all, it's your business.
-That's why we're going to show you how cross-site scripting (XSS for short) works in our latest post.
-Because cross-site scripting is not only particularly widespread, but also particularly sneaky.
+After all, it's about your business.
+That's why we'll show you how cross-site scripting (XSS for short) works in our latest post.
+Because cross-site scripting is not only particularly widespread, but also particularly insidious.
 If hackers find such a vulnerability, they can inject malicious code on your (!) site and abuse it to harm your users.

 Content Delivery Networks (CDNs) are computer networks that are distributed all over the world.
 They ensure that your offers can be delivered quickly even in Australia or the USA.
-There's only one thing a CDN is not: a performance hack for your sites .
-Our colleague Ernesto Ruge has all the background to the topic.
+But there's one thing a CDN is not: a performance hack for your pages.
+Our colleague Ernesto Ruge has all the background information on the subject.

-Most of the WordPress sites (40.4%) run on PHP 5.6.
-And this despite the fact that PHP 7 can make your sites up to twice faster.
-The fact that currently only a little more than two percent of all WordPress sites are using the latest PHP standard is a huge problem, which also the PHP Core Team has taken care of.
+Most WordPress sites (40.4%) are running on PHP 5.6.
+And this despite the fact that PHP 7 can make your pages up to twice faster.
+The fact that currently only a little more than two percent of all WordPress sites are using the latest PHP standard is a huge problem, which the PHP Core Team has also addressed.

-No, of course they are not in principle more insecure than paid Themes.
-But no matter if free or "premium", there are some things to consider when choosing Theme in terms of security.
-The colleagues from Torque show what you have to watch out for and which tools help you with the analysis.
+No, of course they are not in principle more insecure than paid themes.
+But regardless of whether they are free or "premium", there are a few things to keep in mind when choosing a theme theme.
+Our colleagues from Torque show you what to look out for and which tools help you with the analysis.

 Adobe: No more Flash updates in 2020

-Adobe has announced it will stop supporting and updating Flash in 2020, as its usage has steadily declined over the past few years.
-On the biggest browsers, such as Chrome, users have already had to actively agree to see Flash content since last year.
+Adobe has announced that it will discontinue support and updates for Flash in 2020, as its use has steadily declined in recent years.
+On major browsers, such as Chrome, users have already had to actively agree to see Flash content since last year.
 "This trend reveals that sites are migrating to open web technologies, which are faster and more power-efficient than Flash.
-They're also more secure, so you can be safer while shopping, banking, or reading sensitive documents," said Google Chrome Product Manager Anthony Laforge about Adobe's announcement.
+They're also more secure, so you can be safer while shopping, banking, or reading sensitive documents," Google Chrome Product Manager Anthony Laforge said of Adobe's announcement.

 Apache bans Facebook license

 The Core Team discussed the expectations and framework conditions for regional WordCamps.
-Actually, nothing should stand in the way of these, but currently the topic raises more questions than answers.
+In fact, nothing should stand in the way of these, but the topic currently raises more questions than answers.
 For example, it must first be clarified how a region defines itself and what the concrete planning and implementation should look like on site.